linux-china/dotenvx-rs/README.md

 **Attention**: You should remember the password, and it will be used by `dotenvx --unseal` to decrypt the `$HOME/.env.keys.aes` file.

-### How to check key's difference between .env files?
+### How to check the keys' difference between .env files?

 You can use the `dotenvx diff key1,key2` command to display the difference values from .env files, and dotenvx will search all .env files in the current directory and compare the values of the specified keys.